aseigneurin/aseigneurin.github.io/_posts/2017-08-04-why-kafka-streams-didnt-work-for-us-part-2.md

   .count(TimeWindows.of(1000), "metrics-agg-store")
 ```

-Kafka Streams creates a _state store_ to perform the aggregation (here called `metrics-agg-store`), and this state store is backed by a _changelog_ (effictively another internal topic) to make it fault-tolerant.
+Kafka Streams creates a _state store_ to perform the aggregation (here called `metrics-agg-store`), and this state store is backed by a _changelog_ (effectively another internal topic) to make it fault-tolerant.
 The _changelog_ topic basically keeps track of the updates made to the state store, and it is read from if the application has to recover from an interruption.
 In this topic, the key is a compound key made of the aggregation key (`valid` / `invalid`) and of the time window, and the value is the running count as well as an offset of the message in the input topic.

 ## Writing the result